Generic Name: Buprenorphine Injection (byoo pre NOR feen)

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Do not stop taking buprenorphine injection all of a sudden without calling your doctor.
 You may have a greater risk of signs of withdrawal.
-If you need to stop this medicine, you will want to slowly stop it as ordered by your doctor.
+If you need to stop buprenorphine injection, you will want to slowly stop it as ordered by your doctor.

 - If you have been taking buprenorphine injection for a long time or at high doses, it may not work as well and you may need higher doses to get the same effect.
 This is known as tolerance.
-Call your doctor if this medicine stops working well.
+Call your doctor if buprenorphine injection stops working well.
 Do not take more than ordered.